 Commercial Prepped Raw Meals

 The fresh food movement is gaining in popularity and you can buy raw grinds.

 1. Complete and Balanced to AAFCO’s Standards

 These companies formulate their meals to AAFCO’s standards.
 You won’t need to add anything to the bowl when you feed these brands.
-A short list of what I recommend are as follows:
+A shortlist of what I recommend is as follows:

 2. Ratio based grinds